Free Shipping on orders over $69

 1. KOHA Limited Ingredient Diet

-KOHA’s Limited Ingredient Dog Food caters to dogs with extreme food sensitivities or stomach issues.
-Each recipe features just one meat source, ensuring easy digestion and minimal risk of triggering allergies.
+KOHA Limited Ingredient Dog Food caters to dogs with extreme food sensitivities or stomach issues.
+Each recipe features just one animal protein, ensuring easy digestion and minimal risk of triggering allergies.

-Made with novel protein choices like duck, lamb, salmon, and pork, these meals are free from fillers and full of simple, clean ingredients is the best choice for avoiding food allergies and ingredients that can trigger them.
+Made with novel protein choices like kangaroo, venison, duck, and lamb, these meals are free from junky fillers and full of simple, clean ingredients.
+This makes it easier for pet parents to isolate and eliminate ingredients that may cause reactions, promoting better overall health and well-being for dogs.

 Benefits

-- Novel protein choices to minimize the risk of allergic reactions
+• Offers novel protein choices to minimize the risk of allergic reactions to common protein sources

-- Carb-free recipes avoid common allergens like potatoes, wheat, and soy
+• Avoids common allergens like potatoes, wheat, and soy with filler-free recipes

-- The high protein content supports muscle health and provides essential amino acids for overall vitality
+• Delivers high protein content to support muscle health and provide essential amino acids for overall vitality

 Shop KOHA Limited Ingredient Diet dog food.